meetoseh/backend/docs/db/journey_events.md

 # journey_events

-Describes the events that occurred in a journey.
-Events have two relevant timestamps - how far the user was into the journey when the event occurred, which will be referred to as the journey time, and real wall clock time when the event occurred, which will be referred to as the created at time.
+Describes the events that occurred in the lobby portion of a journey.
+Events have two relevant timestamps - how far the user was into the lobby when the event occurred, which will be referred to as the journey time, and real wall clock time when the event occurred, which will be referred to as the created at time.

-When users participate in journeys, they can interact with the content in the journey and get a stream of events from other participants.
+When users participate in journeys, they can interact with the content in the lobby and get a stream of events from other participants.
 The events that are streamed to the user are based on the journey time they occurred - meaning they are seeing events from all users which have already taken that journey, unless the events created at time is nearly live, in which case we show it to the user